kristmro/McHorcrux/README.md

 This repository contains **three distinct simulation and control frameworks** designed for simulating and controlling the three 6 DOF models, **C/S Arctic Drillship**, **R/V Gunnerus** and **C/S Voyager**, under wave disturbances.
 Developed for Kristian Magnus Roen's master's thesis in Marine Cybernetics (2025), the repository includes:

 ### 1. `jax_core/`
 A high-performance, differentiable pipeline based on [JAX](https://github.com/jax-ml/jax) and adapted from the [mcsimpy](https://github.com/NTNU-MCS/mcsimpy) simulator.
-It provides **significantly enhanced computational speed** and memory efficiency, making it ideal for large-scale or repeated simulations and extensive machine learning applications.
+It provides **significantly enhanced computational speed** and memory efficiency, making it ideal for large-scale or repeated simulations and extensive machine learning applications like reinforcement learning.
 This core also features an adapted marine-focused version of the meta-trained adaptive controller from [Richards et al. (2021)](https://github.com/StanfordASL/Adaptive-Control-Oriented-Meta-Learning/tree/master) and adding model-uncertainty and training only the diagonal gains.

         TODO:
         - make a demo for how to use the controller